folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 #### Check the health of the running module

 * Click the **Okapi Health** menu item at the top of the page.
-You will see a list of running modules, currently only the Sample Module.
+You will see a list of running modules, currently only the Circulation Module.

 ## Appendix: deploying modules on clustered Okapi